UMCUGenetics/sarek_ubec/sarek_ubec_documentation/README.md

 ## Modify code

 Some modifications have been made to the sarek code in order to optimize usage or make it usable with the custom genome configs.
+When cloning the modded umcugenetics/sarek_ubec repository applying these changes should not be necessary, only when cloning the original nfcore repository it is still required.

 The following changes are made to the main.nf file in the sarek folder:

 ### Disable mpileup and use bam files for control-freec
 Line 125 and 135.
 Change occurences of: